edgedb/edgedb/docs/intro/quickstart.rst

 1. Installation
 ===============

-First let's install the EdgeDB CLI.
+First let's install the Gel CLI.
 Open a terminal and run the appropriate command below.

 .. note:: Great news for Node users!

-    Skip installing and start using the EdgeDB CLI right away!
+    Skip installing and start using the Gel CLI right away!
 Just prepend :ref:`any CLI command <ref_cli_overview>` with ``npx`` or your package manager's equivalent.
 For example, to create a new project, you can use ``npx edgedb project init``.